-BCMM Strategic Objective 12 Outcomes Provincial Development Plan National Development Plan Sustainable Development Goals National 10 Point Plan At least 80% of students should complete 12 years of schooling.
-SO4: A spatially integrated city.
-Improve health and life expectancy.
-Sustainable human settlements and improved quality of household life A healthy population.
+BCMM Strategic Outcomes 12 National Outcomes Provincial Development Plan (EC Vision 2030) National Development Plan Sustainable Development Goals National 10 Point Plan to 20 per 1000 live births and the under-five mortality rate should be less than 30 per 1000, from 104 today.
+A Spatially Transformed City Sustainable human settlements and improved quality of household life.
 Vibrant and equitably enabled communities (Universal access to social infrastructure).
-By 2030, life expectancy should reach at least 70 for both men and women.
-Infant mortality rate should decline from 43 to 20 per 1000 live births and the underfive mortality rate should be less than 30 per 1000, from 104 today.
 The proportion of people with access to electricity should rise from 70% in 2010 to 95% by 2030, with no grid options available for the rest.
 Ensure that all people have access to clean, potable water and that there is enough water for agriculture and industry.
-Ensure healthy lives and promote well-being for all at all ages.
 Ensure availability and sustainable management of water and sanitation for all.
-State reform and boosting the role of state owned companies, ICT infrastructure or broadband roll out, water, sanitation and transport infrastructure as well as.
-A well- governed city.
-A development- orientated public service and inclusive citizenship.
-An educated, empowered and innovative citizenry.
-A capable and effective state, able to enhance economic opportunities, support the development of capabilities and intervene to ensure a rising floor of social rights for the poor.
-Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.
-Moderating workplace conflict.
+State reform and boosting the role of state-owned companies, ICT infrastructure or broadband roll out, water, sanitation and transport infrastructure.

-The draft 2020/2021 MTREF has therefore been directly informed by the IDP revision process and the following tables provide a reconciliation between the IDP strategic objectives and operating revenue, operating expenditure and capital expenditure.
+The 2020/2021 MTREF has therefore been directly informed by the IDP revision process and the following tables provide a reconciliation between the IDP strategic objectives and operating revenue, operating expenditure and capital expenditure.